dltorrise/Youtube-Gif-Creations-2.0/README.md

 This is an app where you can easily make videos with your favorite songs and a relevant gif to create a better listening experience

+Note: This is a clone repository of a group project I did with classmates.
+The original repository is [here](https://github.com/dltorrise/Youtube-Gif-Creations).
+Currently the main difference is a more mobile friendly design, though I might add more edits in the future.

 ## User Story

 - As a music listener